-How passive smoking affects your children's lungs
+How does passive smoking affect children's lungs?

-Children are more likely to be harmed by passive smoking because their lungs haven’t finished growing.
+Babies and children are more likely to be harmed by passive smoking because their lungs haven’t finished growing.
 Passive smoking can also slow down their lung growth.

 One of the best things you can do for your child’s lungs is to make sure they don’t breathe in tobacco smoke.